SciML/DiffEqDocs.jl/docs/src/basics/common_solver_opts.md

 * `adaptive`: Turns on adaptive timestepping for appropriate methods.
 Default is true.
 * `abstol`: Absolute tolerance in adaptive timestepping.
-Defaults to 1e-6.
+This is the tolerance on local error estimatoes, not necessarily the global error (though these quantities are related).
+Defaults to `1e-6` on deterministic equations (ODEs/DDEs/DAEs) and `1e-2` on stochastic equations (SDEs/RODEs).
 * `reltol`: Relative tolerance in adaptive timestepping.
-Defaults to 1e-3.
+This is the tolerance on local error estimatoes, not necessarily the global error (though these quantities are related).
+Defaults to `1e-3` on deterministic equations (ODEs/DDEs/DAEs) and `1e-2` on stochastic equations (SDEs/RODEs).
 * `dt`: Sets the initial stepsize.
 This is also the stepsize for fixed timestep methods.
-Defaults to an automatic choice.
+Defaults to an automatic choice if the method is adaptive.
 * `dtmax`: Maximum dt for adaptive timestepping.
 Defaults are package-dependent.
 * `dtmin`: Minimum dt for adaptive timestepping.
 Defaults are